 Correct planting techniques

-Brisbane City Council has provided tips for you to follow to create a healthy and lush garden.
+Brisbane City Council has provided the following tips for you to follow to create a healthy and lush garden.
 Learn about soil types, preparing the site, and how to plant the new species you have chosen.

 Before you plant